miketruty/continuous-deployment-on-kubernetes/README.md

    2.0.0
    ```

-1. Look at the `Jenkinsfile` in the project to see how the workflow is written.
+You can look through the `Jenkinsfile` in the `sample-app` project directory,
+to see how the pipeline workflow is written.

 ### Phase 5: Deploy a development branch